 “Fraud has been defined to be any kind of artifice by which another is deceived.
 Hence, all surprise, trick, cunning, dissembling, & other unfair way that is used to cheat any one, is to be considered as fraud.”

 3. A tort arising from a knowing or reckless misrepresentation or concealment of a material fact made to induce another to act to his or her detriment.

-especially, in contract law, the unfair use of power arising out of the parties’ relative
+4. Unconscionable dealing; especially, in contract law, the unfair use of power arising out of the parties’ relative

-positions & resulting in an unconscionable bargain. — fraudulent, adj.”
+positions & resulting in an unconscionable bargain. — fraudulent, adj.

 Except from William R. Anson, Principles of the Law of Contract 263 (Arthur L. Corbin ed., 3d Am. ed.
 1919):

 “The use of the term fraud has been wider & less precise in the chancery than in the common-law courts.
 This followed necessarily from the remedies which they respectively administered.
 Common law gave damages for a wrong, & was compelled to define with care the wrong which furnished a cause of action.
 Equity refused specific performance of a contract, or set aside a transaction, or gave compensation where one party had acted unfairly by the other.
 Thus ‘fraud’ as common law is a false statement… : fraud in equity has often been used as meaning unconscientious dealing — ‘although, I think, unfortunately’, a great equity lawyer has said.”

 Note: Fraud cases often involve unjust enrichment, and sometimes are cases of conspiracy.:

 conspiracy – an agreement by two or more persons to commit an unlawful act, coupled with an intent to achieve the agreement’s objective, including any action or conduct that furthers the agreement. — aka criminal conspiracy.